How To Identify Credit Cards and Debit Cards by Number

 Here are some of the notable features Privacy users can enjoy:

-- Browser extension—Autofills card information at checkout, allowing you to make private and secure purchases quickly and effortlessly, without having to look for your wallet or memorize virtual card numbers.
+- Browser extension—The Privacy Browser Extension allows you to autofill card information at checkout.
+You can make private and secure purchases quickly and effortlessly, without having to look for your wallet or memorize virtual card numbers.
 You can get it for Chrome, Firefox, Safari, Edge, and Safari for iOS.

-- Mobile app—Lets you create and use your Privacy Cards on the go and notifies you as soon as a transaction occurs, which helps you identify unusual purchases in real time.
+- Mobile app—The Privacy App lets you create and use your Privacy Cards on the go and notifies you as soon as a transaction occurs, which helps you identify unusual purchases in real time.
 You can get it for iOS and Android platforms.

-- 1Password Integration—Provides a safe space for your passwords and other financial information, letting you manage it from a centralized dashboard.
+- 1Password Integration—The integration provides a safe space for your passwords and other financial information, letting you manage it from a centralized dashboard.

-- Shared Cards—Allows you to share your Privacy Cards with trusted family members without disclosing your actual bank account or debit card details
+- Shared Cards—You can share your Privacy Cards with trusted family members without disclosing your actual bank account or debit card details.

 How To Start Using Privacy